Debates within libertarianism: Foreign affairs

 Libertarians are generally against any military intervention in other countries.
 Other libertarians are also opposed to strategic alliances with foreign countries.
 According to its 2016 platform, the American Libertarian Party is against any foreign aid to other countries and the only wars that they support are in situations of self-defense.
 Such libertarians generally try to explain that they are not isolationists, but non-interventionists.

 Immigration

 Libertarians generally support freedom of movement and open borders.
 However, some right-libertarians, particularly Hoppean anarcho-capitalists who propose the full privatization of land and natural resources, contend that a policy of open borders amounts to legalized trespassing.

 Inheritance

-Libertarians disagree over what to do in absence of a will or contract in the event of death and over posthumous property rights.
+Libertarians disagree over what to do in the absence of a will or contract in the event of death and over posthumous property rights.
 In the event of a contract, the contract is enforced according to the property owner's wishes.
 Typically, right-libertarians believe that any intestate property should go to the living relatives of the deceased and that none of the property should go to the government.
 Others say that if no will has been made, the property immediately enters the state of nature from which anyone (save the state) may homestead it.